swiftlang/swift-evolution/proposals/nnnn-actors.md

 #### Actor independence

-Some functions (and closures) that occur lexically within actor classes are actor-independent, meaning that they can be used from outside of the actor without necessarily requiring an asynchronous call.
+Some functions (and closures) that occur lexically within actors are actor-independent, meaning that they can be used from outside of the actor without necessarily requiring an asynchronous call.
 Immutable instance properties (like `BankAccount.accountNumber`) are one such example.
 It also possible to specify that a given instance method, property, or subscript is actor-independent with the attribute `@actorIndependent`.
-This allows us (for example) to define conformance of an actor class to a protocol that has synchronous requirements:
+This allows us (for example) to define conformance of an actor to a protocol that has synchronous requirements:

 ```swift
 extension BankAccount: Hashable {